-Tuition and fees are \$100.00 per quarter for the 4-quarter course.
+Tuition is \$90.00 per quarter for the 4-quarter course.
 Fifty dollars of the tuition is due upon acceptance of the application, with the balance due at the time of registration.
-The \$50.00 is not refundable, though it applies to the tuition when the Students who reside outside the Coos Bay or North Bend school student registers. district boundaries but in the Southwestern Oregon Community College District receive a 25% tuition reduction, Myrtle Point students a 50% tuition reduction, and Powers a 100% tuition offset.
-All students are required to pay the \$10.00 student activity fee.
+The \$50.00 is not refundable though it applies to the tuition when the student registers.
+Students who reside outside the Coos Bay or North Bend school district boundaries but in the Southwestern Oregon Community College District receive a 25% reduction, Myrtle Point students 50%, and Powers students 100% offset.

 In addition to tuition costs, practical nursing students must have uniforms (approximately \$20.00) and textbooks (approximately \$50.00).
-White shoes and stockings. bandage scissors, and a watch with a second hand are required.
+White shoes and stockings, bandage scissors, and a watch with a second hand are required.